Soak In the Best Natural Hot Springs In the U.S.

 Enjoying San Antonio Hot Springs

 Located within Santa Fe National Forest, the San Antonio Hot Springs can only be accessed through a short hike.
 Once you arrive, you’re greeted by the mystifying sight of three perfectly shaped natural pools that flow into one another.
-The pools are naturally walled by rocks and are surrounded by views of mountains and thick forest.
+The pools are naturally walled by rocks and are surrounded by views of mountains and thick forests.

 Where to stay: Jemez Springs mountain cabin